BottlecapDave/TimesheetFiller/README.md

 harvest:
   accountId: {{SENSITIVE}}
   apiToken: {{SENSITIVE}}
-  # This represents how many hours you should be targeting
+  # This represents how many hours you should be targeting each day.
+If all events for the day don't add up to this time, then the remainder will be logged against the default task.
   defaultHoursPerDay: 8
   defaultClientName: CompanyX # This should match the name of the target Client in Harvest
   defaultProjectName: SuperProject # This should match the name of the target Project in Harvest
   defaultTaskName: Development # This should match the name of the target Task in Harvest
   tasks:
+  # The tasks that calendar events should be logged against when the summary partially matches the specified searh term (case insensitive)
-  - calendarSearchTerm: Super Super Project # This is done as a partial case insensitive match
+  - calendarSearchTerm: Super Super Project
     clientName: CompanyY
     projectName: SuperSuperProject
     taskName: Meeting